skybet/skybet.github.io/_posts/2016-04-26-aws-and-consul.md

 An important point to note is that if at the ELB health checks do not pass during a given timeout, the new instances are destroyed without ever taking control.

 ## Summary
 I hope during this whistle-stop tour of AWS, Consul (and a little Terraform) you have learned some interesting concepts that you can apply to your own projects.
 This pattern of performing outage-less upgrades does not just apply to Consul of course.
-In theory, any server deployment which has clustering or even just has some mechanism of storing the data off-host, can with a little effort be deployed to an Auto Scaling Group and gain all the advantages that go along with it.
+In theory, any server deployment which has clustering or even just has some mechanism of storing the data off-host, can, with a little effort, be deployed to an Auto Scaling Group and gain all the advantages that go along with it.